Wrongful Termination Attorney

 A wrongful termination attorney defends employers and represent other clients in labor, employment, and employee benefits matters, including, for example, breach of employment contract cases, wage-and-hour lawsuits, employment discrimination actions, retaliatory discharge cases, sexual harassment lawsuits, unfair labor practice proceedings, lawsuits for breach of non-competition or non-solicitation agreements, ERISA actions to recover pension or health benefits, and employee benefit funds’ actions to recover withdrawal liability payments and delinquent ERISA contributions.

 Wrongful Termination NY Lawsuits Under Federal And New York Labor and Employment Laws

 In labor and employment litigation in federal courts located in New York and in the New York state courts, some of the federal, state, and city laws concerning wrongful termination which companies often are charged with breaching are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of employers and individuals, many of these claims and many others.
+At the Law Offices of David S. Rich, LLC, our wrongful termination lawyers have substantial experience litigating, on behalf of employers and individuals, many of these claims and many others.